 As a non-profit we rely on the support of our community and government grants.
 We believe that it is our responsibility to be well positioned for any situation that arises and to remain financially stable.
 We refer to this as our ‘rainy day’ fund.
 We know that as more local businesses and employers reduce hours or temporarily close, that the clients we serve will be among the most immediately and profoundly impacted.
 Because of our responsible financial stewardship, Our Family Services will be here to help those affected manage these trying times.
 Due to the uncertainty about how long our community will be affected, we hope we can count on your continued support to help our most vulnerable neighbors weather the storm.
 In these uncertain times all of us at Our Family remain committed to providing stability to our community and to one another.
 We are unwavering in our commitment to youth and families in need.

-At this time we ask our community partners to refrain from coming to our facilities as we try to minimize personal contact.
-For more information about dropping off needed items, please contact email@example.com.
+Please refrain from coming to our facilities as we try to minimize personal contact.

 If you are in need of services, please call (520) 323-1708.
 Housing assessment drop-in hours are currently suspended.